cbrnr/python-intro-short/01-Basics/01-Basics.md

 lst = [k**2 for k in range(0, 100, 10)]
 ```

+In summary, Python is extremely popular and fun to use, so let's install it on our computer.

 Installation
 ------------
 The [official Python website](https://www.python.org/) is a great resource for everything related to Python.
 The [download](https://www.python.org/downloads/) section contains installers for many platforms, including Windows and macOS.
-If you are on Linux, I recommend that you use your package manager to install Python (in most cases, Python will already be installed anyway).
+If you are on Linux, I recommend that you use your package manager (such as `apt`, `yum`, or `pacman`) to install Python (in most cases, Python will already be installed anyway).

-On Windows, make sure to check the option "Add Python 3.10 to PATH" – by default this is disabled.
-I strongly recommend to use the suggested values for all other settings (but if you do not have administrator privileges you can uncheck the first option "Install launcher for all users (recommended)").
+On Windows, make sure to check the option *"Add Python 3.10 to PATH"* – by default this is disabled.
+I strongly recommend to use the suggested values for all other settings (but if you do not have administrator privileges you can uncheck the first option *"Install launcher for all users (recommended)"*).

 ![Install on Windows](install_windows.png)

 First steps
 -----------
-After installing Python, it is fun and instructive to enter some simple Python commands and see what happens.
+After installing Python, it is instructive to enter some simple Python commands and see what happens.
 The program which understands and interprets Python commands is called the *Python interpreter*.
-It can be invoked in various ways, but one of the easiest options is to run it is from the command line (or terminal), a powerful text-based program provided by your operating system.
+It can be invoked in various ways, but one of the easiest options is to run it from the command line (or terminal), a powerful text-based program provided by your operating system.

 - On Windows, you should see a start menu entry inside the Python folder named "Python 3.10 (64-bit)" (or similar).
-Alternatively, you can launch Python from a regular command prompt: start "Command Prompt" or "Windows Terminal" and type in `python`.
+Alternatively, you can launch Python from a regular command prompt: start "Command Prompt" or "Windows Terminal" and type `python` (followed by <kbd>Enter</kbd>).
-- On macOS, start the "Terminal" app and type in `python`.
+- On macOS, start the "Terminal" app and type `python` (followed by <kbd>Enter</kbd>).
-- On Linux, start your favorite terminal app and type in `python`.
+- On Linux, start your favorite terminal app and type `python` (followed by <kbd>Enter</kbd>).

 A black or white text window will open – this is the so-called *interactive* Python interpreter.
 You can enter commands, and Python will happily try to execute what you just typed (this workflow is called [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop), short for read-eval-print loop).